r-pogo/vade_mecum/Python/data_strucutres/sets.md

 Sets:
 - Unordered.
 - Contain unique elements.
 Duplicates are removed.
-- It can be modified, but the elements contained in the set must be of an immutabe type
+- It can be modified, but the elements contained in the set must be of an immutable type
 - The elements of a set can be of different types
 - Can use `len()` for number of elements in set and `in`, `not in` operators for membership